 Super Powers: cloning a process lets you get started quickly

 You can also clone an existing sample process or a process that's already been implemented by another government and then adapt it to your needs.
-This allows you see what's been working well for other governmets and also helps your team roll out processes to the public more rapidly.
+This allows you see what's been working well for other governments and also helps your team roll out processes to the public more rapidly.
 Check out our help doc page on how to clone a process .
-We will soon be launching a public showcase of great templates for any government to repurpose.
+Here's a set of workflows from other governments set up for easy copying and customization.

-Customizing the look and feel of your public process
+Customizing the look and feel of your workflow

-Once you've got a template set up, you can start to customize the look and feel of it through changing the banner image and adding a description.
-You can also add users to the template and to your Team.
-Teams are where you add your City's logo and configure your payouts.
-Once you've shared the template with your colleagues and tested it out, you're ready to publish and set it live by publishing the process.
+Once you've got a workflow set up, you can start to customize the look and feel of it through changing the banner image and adding a description.
+You can also add users to the workflow and to your Team.
+Teams are where you add your government's logo and configure your payouts.
+Once you've shared the workflow with your colleagues and tested it out, you're ready to publish and set it live by sharing the link.

-Add your new permit to your city website
+Add your new workflow to your city website

 Once you've published your process, CityGrows will give you a link to share with your constituents.
-If you already have a place on your website with links to PDF permit applications, simply add your new CityGrows link to that page.
+If you already have a place on your website with information about the workflow, simply add link to that page.
 You can also share your CityGrows links via email, social media, or through media coverage or newsletters.
 We find that once constituents have the option for online access, up to 85% of them switch to a digital process within the first year.